 All drivers need complete concentration and have their undivided attention to navigate through the weather.
-To arm yourself against mother nature, the best tip is to stay on top of the weather conditions on your route.
+To arm yourself against Mother Nature, the best tip is to stay on top of the weather conditions on your route.
 Look up weather conditions on weather websites; local radio and television stations are a great place to start.

 Do you know your weather terms?